LucaCappelletti94/ucsc_genomes_downloader/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Create a tasselization of a given size of a given bed-like pandas dataframe.

-Available alignment are to the left, right or center.
+Available alignments are to the left, right or center.

 .. code:: python